Siege of Yorktown: Legacy

+Yorktown Day is held annually every October 19, featuring a patriotic parade down Yorktown's Main Street, wreath-laying ceremonies, and tactical demonstrations.

 There is a belief that General Cornwallis's sword, surrendered by Charles O'Hara after the battle, is to this day on display at the White House.
 However, U.S. National Park Service historian Jerome Green, in his 2005 history of the siege, The Guns of Independence, concurs with the 1881 centennial account by Johnston, noting simply that when Brigadier General O'Hara presented the sword to Major General Lincoln, he held it for a moment and immediately returned it to O'Hara.

 The American Battlefield Trust and its partners have preserved 49 battlefield acres outside of the national park as of mid-2023.

 The siege of Yorktown is also known in some German historiographies as "die deutsche Schlacht" ("the German battle"), because Germans played significant roles in all three armies, accounting for roughly one third of all forces involved.
 According to one estimate more than 2,500 German soldiers served at Yorktown with each of the British and French armies, and more than 3,000 German Americans were in Washington's army.

 Four Army National Guard units (113th Inf, 116th Inf, 175th Inf, and 198th Sig Bn) and one active Regular Army Field Artillery battalion (1–5th FA) are derived from American units that participated in the Battle of Yorktown.